 Refers to sex assigned at birth Refers to lifetime risk unless otherwise noted.
 Because risk estimates vary in different studies, only approximate risks are given.
 Cancer risks will differ based on individual and family history.

 20-year cumulative risk

-BRCA1 Mutations in the Family
+BRCA1 in the Family

-There is a 50/50 random chance to pass on a BRCA1 mutation to each of your children.
-The image to the right shows that everyone can carry and pass on these mutations, regardless of their sex at birth.
+There is a 50/50 random chance to pass on the pathogenic or likely pathogenic BRCA1 variant to each of your children.